HOT WATER HEATERS OF SAVANNAH

 GAS WATER HEATER

-Traditional water heater all work in a similar fashion.
+Traditional hot water heaters all work in a similar fashion.
 The primary difference between them is the fuel source, such as gas, electric, or even solar energy.
 Cost, convenience and efficiency are some of the advantages of gas for heating your home's water.
+If your hot water heater is on its last legs, you may be wondering what kind of replacement to choose.
+Gas heaters are a popular choice, and for good reason.
 In addition to being cheaper than electricity, a natural gas supply is more reliable.
-What's more, when a water tank runs out of hot water, a gas heater heats up a fresh tank of water faster than an electric heater.
+What's more, when a water tank runs out of hot water, a gas heater will recover its heat much faster than an electric one.
+This is in contrast to electric heaters, which can take a significant amount of time to heat up more water.
+Of course, gas models do require some maintenance, However, gas heaters also have their disadvantages.
+They require venting to the outside, which can be tricky to install, and they produce carbon monoxide, which can be dangerous if not properly ventilated.
+When deciding whether to replace your old hot water heater with a new gas model, weigh the pros and cons carefully to make the best decision for your home. |

 COMMERCIAL HOT WATER HEATERS